 On the other hand, it is also beneficial for insomnia.

 Traditional users take one teaspoon a day.
 You can stir a teaspoon of the extract powder into fruit juice or infuse with other herbs.
+Over a few months time, the astringent, adaptogenic properties of the berries help you become less reactive and more inwardly resilient and grounded.

 Make your own schisandra tonic drink by soaking 1/2 cup schisandra berries in a gallon of dark fruit juice.
 Soak for one day.
 Drink as needed.